Star Wars Insider

-Star Wars Insider is the official Star Wars magazine.
+Star Wars Insider was the official Star Wars magazine.
 It began in 1987 as the official magazine of The Lucasfilm Fan Club, and was renamed in 1994 to coincide with the release of Star Wars: TIE Fighter.

-Its contents include stories, articles relating to the Star Wars universe, letters, and the fan newsletter "Bantha Tracks".
+Its contents included stories, articles relating to the Star Wars universe, letters, and the fan newsletter "Bantha Tracks".
 In February 2021, Star Wars Insider reached two hundred issues.

-On November 10, 2025, it was announced publication of the Magazine would wrap up with Issue #237, scheduled to be released in early 2026.
+On November 10, 2025, it was announced the final publication of the Magazine would wrap up with Issue #237, scheduled to be released in early 2026.

 Content

-Star Wars Insider has sections that detail updates in the Star Wars universe, news about events, fan fiction, exclusive previews, short stories, articles that explore the Star Wars universe, questions and answers, excerpts from comics and books, and interviews.
-Often it has many humorous comics and stories.
-Recently, it has retained a humorous air, especially with their now-defunct "Dear 2-1B" column.
-The magazine also features advertising for many things, (Star Wars-related and non-Star Wars), and a catalog of Star Wars merchandise.
-One of the sections is called "Bantha Tracks", which is created entirely by the fans.
+Star Wars Insider had sections that detailed updates in the Star Wars universe, news about events, fan fiction, exclusive previews, short stories, articles that explored the Star Wars universe, questions and answers, excerpts from comics and books, and interviews.
+Often it had many humorous comics and stories.
+Recently, it had retained a humorous air, especially with their now-defunct "Dear 2-1B" column.
+The magazine also featured advertising for many things, (Star Wars-related and non-Star Wars), and a catalog of Star Wars merchandise.
+One of the sections was called "Bantha Tracks", which was created entirely by the fans.

 Publishers

-The magazine is currently edited by Jonathan Wilkins.
+The magazine was last edited by Jonathan Wilkins.
 It has been published by many different companies.
 But at Star Wars Celebration IV, Star Wars Insider relaunched under the new publisher: Titan Magazines.